 First, a Queen without a Pen

-Queen Elizabeth I was sewing when, sometime in the 16th century’s latter half, she was asked to nominate the year’s tax collectors dubbed High Sheriffs.
+Queen Elizabeth I was sewing when, sometime in the latter half of the 16th century, she was asked to nominate the year’s tax collectors dubbed High Sheriffs.
 She was sewing, and for want of a pen to mark the document—she used the needle right at hand to prick it instead.

 Get an Overview of Your Windows 10 Startup Programs

 To see which programs Windows 10 launches automatically when you start up the computer: